 As fewer people own optical drives, the prevalence of disk images rose.
 Even though practical, they still require you to burn them on an external peripheral (or opened from a virtual machine) for their installation wizard to boot.
 Luckily, these disk images are bootable from USB (seeing as we are way beyond the era of the CD or DVD burners).

-You can find an ITgirl.tech article on how to burn an OS ISO to USB on Windows 10 using tools native to your OS and third-party software.
+You can find an ITgirl.tech article on how to burn an OS ISO to USB on Windows 10 using third-party software.
 However, if you are reading the present article, chances are you’re looking for a different way of doing things, namely by using the command line.

 More often than not, we use dedicated software applications on our computers and burning an OS ISO to USB is no exception to this rule.
 It is natural to think that the easiest way of doing this process is through the use of graphical software.
 After all, we’re accustomed to our laptop or desktop computer displaying an interactive visual interface.
 However, sometimes there’s no way around using the command line to get the results we want.
 Some operating systems (such as macOS Mojave and most Linux distributions) even make using the command-line the most efficient way of burning an operating system ISO to USB.